Analysis | Does Trump understand why the protests are happening?

 All Americans were rightly sickened and revolted by the brutal death of George Floyd.
 My administration is fully committed that for George and his family, justice will be served.
 He will not have died in vain.
 But we cannot allow the righteous cries and peaceful protesters to be drowned out by an angry mob.

-Trump sat for an interview Wednesday with former White House press secretary Sean Spicer on his One America news program.
+Trump sat for an interview Wednesday with former White House press secretary Sean Spicer on his Newsmax program.
 Trump dodged a question about supporting police reforms that could help lower the number of incidents like the one in which George Floyd was killed.
 His response was to attack Biden.

 Also on Wednesday, Trump was a guest on Brian Kilmeade’s Fox News radio show.
 Kilmeade asked Trump to address policing issues.
 There, he responded to say how badly the media had treated him.

-In his Friday news conference, Trump revisited the issue of policing — after he lauded the National Guard and suggested governors call him for help to “dominate the streets”
+In his Friday news conference, Trump revisited the issue of policing — after he lauded the National Guard and suggested governors call him for help to “dominate the streets.”

 “Equal justice under the law must mean that every American receives equal treatment in every encounter with law enforcement, regardless of race, color, gender or creed.
-They have to receive fair treatment,” Trump said, before remarking about how George Floyd must be pleased, and adding of the protests: “It’s really what our constitution requires, and it’s what our country is all about.”
+They have to receive fair treatment,” Trump said, before remarking about how Floyd must be pleased, and adding of the protests: “It’s really what our Constitution requires, and it’s what our country is all about.”

-President Trump on black people and policing: They have to receive “fair treatment” from law enforcement. ...
-Hopefully George Floyd is looking down and feeling good about what’s happening ..
-It’s a “great day” for him.— Yamiche Alcindor (@Yamiche) June 5, 2020

 Trump and his aides have said that he didn’t get credit for the remarks he made Saturday.
 But that could be because he has yet to deeply engage on the issues that activists want him to acknowledge.
 And he may have had a point in that Kilmeade interview, that whatever he said would not be sufficient for those protesting, many of whom think he has exacerbated racial tensions.
-Still, he’s had opportunities to show over the last week that he wants to improve the conditions that led to Floyd’s death, and there’s no reason he couldn’t have spent more time addressing that, as well as relaying his law and order message.
+Still, he’s had opportunities to show over the past week that he wants to improve the conditions that led to Floyd’s death, and there’s no reason he couldn’t have spent more time addressing that, as well as relaying his law-and-order message.

 Those words, his Twitter feed, and his actions — like having peaceful protesters cleared outside of the White House — show how Trump ranks the issues he wants to address.

 All that just reinforces the idea that Trump is a poor leader on race relations and could be more interested in ignoring the issue.
-In addition to being viewed as divisive by many Americans polled earlier in Trump’s administration, most Americans view the president as a racist, according to a recent Yahoo News/YouTube poll.
+In addition to being viewed as divisive by many Americans polled earlier in Trump’s administration, most Americans view the president as a racist, according to a recent Yahoo News-YouGov poll.
 And while he has repeatedly attempted to push back on that depiction of him, what he has failed to communicate is a basic level of understanding of many of the issues that black Americans face in this country.